qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 The function we want to optimize consists of:

 -  Taking a list of input samples and applying the signal mapping.
 -  Simulating the Schrodinger equation over the length of the pulse sequence.
--  Computing and return the infidelity (we minimize :math:`1-f(U)`).
+-  Computing and return the infidelity (we minimize :math:`1 - f(U)`).

 .. jupyter-execute::